nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.2 Update food item

-Updates existing food items with their new nutrients value(s).
+Update food items in your food list with new nutritent values.

 **Command Format:** `food_update n/FOOD_NAME c/CARBOS(G) f/FATS(G) p/PROTEINS(G)`

 **Example:** `food_update n/tomato c/20 f/30 p/40`

-**Note:** Particular food item has to exist in the list to update.
-Not all nutrient fields are compulsory.
-Only the nutrient field(s) specified will have its/their value(s) updated to the latest value.
+**Note:** Ensure that the food item exists in the application.

+**Tip:** Not all nutrient fields are compulsory.
+Save time from having to re-enter data and only include fields you wish to update!

 **Expected output:**